Digital Security

 Is it safe to save passwords in Chrome?

 Chrome-saved passwords are encrypted at the OS level but have no separate master password, meaning anyone with access to your logged-in device can view them at chrome://settings/passwords.
-For low-risk accounts, it is convenient.
+For low-risk accounts, it is a reasonable convenience.
 For email, banking, or healthcare accounts, a dedicated password manager with zero-knowledge encryption is significantly safer.

-Bitwarden is the leading free option in 2025 — it offers unlimited passwords, unlimited devices, AES-256 encryption, and Have I Been Pwned breach monitoring at no cost.
-KeePass is a strong offline alternative for users who prefer local-only storage with no cloud sync.
+Bitwarden is the leading free option, it offers unlimited passwords, unlimited devices, AES-256 encryption, and Have I Been Pwned breach monitoring at no cost.
+KeePass is a strong offline alternative for users who prefer local-only storage with no cloud sync involved.

 Can password managers be hacked?

-Password managers can be targeted, but zero-knowledge architecture means even a successful server breach exposes only encrypted blobs — useless without your master password.
+Password managers can be targeted, but zero-knowledge architecture means even a successful server breach exposes only encrypted blobs, which are useless without your master password.
 LastPass suffered a significant breach in 2022, but encrypted vaults remained protected for users with strong master passwords.
 No system is breach-proof, but dedicated managers are structurally far more resilient than browser autofill.

 Does using a password manager slow down login?

-Is password manager vs browser autofill even relevant now that passkeys exist?
+Is the password manager vs browser autofill question still relevant now that passkeys exist?

-Passkeys are gaining adoption rapidly, but the majority of websites still require traditional passwords as of mid-2025.
-Password managers are already integrating passkey storage — 1Password and Bitwarden both support passkey vaults — making them the right long-term tool regardless of which authentication standard wins.
+Passkeys are gaining adoption rapidly, but the majority of websites still require traditional passwords.
+Password managers are already integrating passkey storage, 1Password and Bitwarden both support passkey vaults, making them the right long-term tool regardless of which authentication standard wins.
 Browser autofill passkey support exists but remains fragmented across platforms.

 What happens to my passwords if a password manager company shuts down?

 All major password managers allow full vault export in encrypted or CSV format, giving you a local backup.
-Bitwarden is also open-source, meaning the codebase can be self-hosted even if the company ceases operations.
-Browser autofill exports are equally possible but are stored in unencrypted CSV by default — a separate security risk during the transfer process.
+Bitwarden is open-source, meaning the codebase can be self-hosted even if the company ceases operations.
+Browser autofill exports are equally possible but are stored in unencrypted CSV by default, a separate security risk during the transfer process.